-In addition, as of March 31, 2021, we had approximately 430 customers that use our Alamut suite of genomics mutation interpretation software, approximately 80 of which also used our SOPHiA platform.
+In addition, as of June 30, 2021, we had more than 450 customers that use our Alamut suite of genomics mutation interpretation software, more than 80 of which also used our SOPHiA platform.
 Our add-on Alamut software is connected to our SOPHiA platform via an application programming interface ("API") and gives our customers advanced analytics capabilities for a deeper and more informed genomic data interpretation.